 Lists are another useful feature that helps you connect with Lists are another useful feature that helps you connect with a relevant audience and even engage with those audiences.
-Build your own list or follow others lists by
+Build your own list or follow other lists by

 visiting their Profile Page View Lists and then Follow them.
 This will give you a goldmine of relevant audience and conversations that you can add value to.
 Though Twitter doesn’t have a traditional group’s feature, twitter lists offer equivalent value in building an effective community around relevant topics.

 Giveaways work really well on Twitter.
 Align your giveaway with a holiday or event to piggyback on the hashtag around that event.
-If you have your branded product as giveaway, incentivize customer feedback or review.
+If you have your branded product as a giveaway, incentivize customer feedback or review.